Moshe Katsav: Presidency

 After serving as Deputy Prime Minister in Netanyahu's government, Katsav vied for the position of President, running as the opposition candidate against Shimon Peres.
 In a surprising upset, he defeated Peres to become the president of Israel, being elected by the Knesset on 31 July 2000.
 He took 63 votes (over 57 for Peres), two more than the required majority of 61, and was sworn in on 1 August.
-He was the first President of Israel to have been sworn in for a seven-year term, as well as the first Likud member to win the office.
+He was the first President of Israel to have been sworn in for a seven-year term and the first Likud member to win the office.
 Katsav's victory was attributed in part to evidence that Peres planned to use the position to support the increasingly unpopular peace processes of the government of Ehud Barak.

 The office of the Israeli President is largely ceremonial, with no executive powers save pardoning prisoners and commuting sentences.
-Nevertheless, each president emphasizes different aspects of the role during his tenure.
+Nevertheless, each president emphasizes different aspects of their role during his tenure.
 In 2003, on a visit to Italy, he demanded that the Vatican restore treasures allegedly brought to Rome after the fall of Jerusalem in 70 AD.

 On 8 April 2005, the alphabetic ordering of leaders during the funeral of Pope John Paul II resulted in Katsav sitting near Iranian President Mohammad Khatami who, like Katsav, was born in the Iranian province of Yazd.
 Katsav told the press that he shook Khatami's hand and spoke to him in Persian.
 Khatami later denied this.